FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping

 \end{itemize}

-\subsubsection{Training Configuration}
+\subsection{Training Configuration}

-We now describe our experimental setup, with more details in the supplement.
-We conducted experiments \textit{per year}, allowing us to evaluate \textbf{the model’s ability to fill spatial data gaps rather than forecast across time.} We split \textit{each year's} data into 80\% for training and 20\% for testing, ensuring that training and testing occur within the same year's distribution.
-To ensure geographic diversity and avoid spatial leakage, we further ensured that the test set was geographically disjoint from the training set.
+We now describe our experimental setup, with additional details in the appendix.
+We conduct experiments \textit{per year} to evaluate \textbf{the model’s ability to fill spatial data gaps, an important stakeholder need.} We do not forecast across time as longitudinal ground truth is currently too sparse and inconsistent for reliable temporal supervision.
+For each year, we split the data into 80\% training and 20\% testing, with geographically disjoint regions to avoid spatial leakage and ensure diversity.

-A batch size of 4 and a learning rate of \(5 \times 10^{-4}\) were adopted to preserve the stability of our pretrained backbone, minimizing the risk of large, destabilizing updates.
-In addition, we employed AdamW \cite{Loshchilov_Hutter_2019} as the optimizer with \(\beta_1 = 0.9\) and \(\beta_2 = 0.999\).
-We tuned the learning rate and batch size empirically by monitoring training stability.
-The final values were selected based on consistent convergence and favorable test-time metrics across years.
-Furthermore, we used a custom learning rate scheduler with an initial warmup phase followed by polynomial decay, which helped stabilize convergence and ensured that the model gradually adapted to the limited data.
+We use a batch size of 4 to preserve the stability of the pretrained backbone and optimize with AdamW \cite{Loshchilov_Hutter_2019} ( \(\beta_1 = 0.9\) and \(\beta_2 = 0.999\)).
+A custom learning-rate schedule with warmup followed by polynomial decay stabilizes convergence and enables gradual adaptation to limited data.
+Hyperparameters were selected based on consistent convergence.

-\subsubsection{Ablation Study}
+\subsection{Ablation Study}

 We conduct ablation studies across the following dimensions: